 Thermophilous.
 Restricted to the middle arctic tundra zone and the weakly and clearly continental sections.
 Carex krausei has only fairly recently been discovered in Svalbard.
 The occurrences are at the southeast side of Stjerthøgda at Dicksonfjorden in James I Land in 1996 (Elven et al. 2001) and at two stands in Ringhorndalen at Wijdefjorden in Ny-Friesland in 2010 (Alsos & Brysting unpubl.).
 The Svalbard populations are the northernmost known for this species (79°20'N), much farther north than the northernmost ones in E Greenland (71°N) and Polar Ural (67?68°N).

 In 2009 the population at Stjerthøgda was estimated to 600 individuals scattered over an area of 150 m along the hill and 60 from the top to the bottom of the slope (starting about 20 m downslope from the cliff and reaching almost to the base of the slope).
 The population consisted of 177 reproductive and 176 non-reproductive tussock in the largest field, 11 reproductive and 12 non-reproductive tussocks in a drainage channel 40 m farther south, a minimum of 50 reproductive and 50 non-reproductive tussocks 20 m south of the latter one, and some more in another drainage channel even farther south.
 At the densest parts, about 25 tussocks per square meter were counted (I.G.
 Alsos, S.W.
 Steen and B.E.
 Sandbakk, observ.
 2009).
 The westernmost population in Ringhorndalen consisted of a minimum of 100 individuals within 15 × 15 m and scattered individuals over larger parts of the slope.
-The easternmost population consisted of 30 individuals within 10 × 10 m in the lower part of the slope.
-We would appreciate to have new counts from these sites (and also the number of reproductive individuals) to monitor the population sizes of this vulnerable species.
+The central Ringhorndalen population is extensive and very rich in individuals, estimated in 2015 to encompass probably more than 100,000 plants, the majority of these reproductive.

 The species has an interrupted circumpolar distribution, mainly in arctic and northern boreal regions.
 In the North Atlantic regions, it is present in Iceland, NE Greenland and NE European Russia, besides Svalbard.